top of page

 The Wizards' War

-The story of Fôrthun-Komôrm is a mystery that only one living being knows the answer to: Thuyrôl, the disciple who ended up becoming a Naraishm Master.
-What is known, however, is that Fôrthun-Komôrm, along with two brothers, delved into the depths of Naraishm.
-There, in the confines of those mountains, the three brothers came into contact with an incredible source of power that ended up causing a transformation in each of them.
-Not wishing to share the discovered power, Fôrthun-Komôrm killed his brothers in a power struggle.
-Since then, little has been seen or known of Fôrthun-Komôrm.
-However, his visits to the Citadel of Khleb-Athûm ended up causing problems with the people of the place.
-There was a non-acceptance expressed by his person.
-Fôrthun-Komôrm decided to stop going to the citadel.
-His provisions began to be sought in the caravans that passed through the Naraishm Mountains.
-The people of the Citadel of Khleb-Athûm began to call them Naraishm Witch-Sorcerers.
-And he became known as Fôrthun-Komôrm.
+The story of Fôrthun-Komôrm is a mystery in which only one living being knows the full truth: Thuyrôl, his disciple, who eventually became a Naraishm Master himself.
+What is known, however, is that Fôrthun-Komôrm, along with two brothers, ventured deep into the heart of Naraishm.
+In the remote reaches of those mountains, the three encountered an extraordinary source of power that transformed them all.
+Unwilling to share this newfound power, Fôrthun-Komôrm killed his brothers in a fierce battle of power.
+Since then, little has been seen or heard of him.
+His occasional visits to the Citadel of Khleb-Athûm soon became problematic, as the people there were uneasy with his presence.
+Sensing their rejection, Fôrthun-Komôrm ceased his trips to the citadel.
+Instead, he began sourcing provisions from caravans that passed through the Naraishm Mountains.
+The people of Khleb-Athûm soon started calling him and his kind the "Sorcerer-Warlocks of Naraishm," and he became known as Fôrthun-Komôrm.

 The Wizards' War